carlsonclaire/rock-paper-scissors-exercise-CC/README.md

 + Pip

 # Installation
-Fork this [remote repository] (ADD HERE) under your own control, then "clone" or download your remote copy onto your local computer.
+Fork this [remote repository] (ADD URL HERE) under your own control, then "clone" or download your remote copy onto your local computer.

-Open

 # Usage
 Navigate to your game from the command line.